The post 58 Ransomware Statistics Vital for Security in 2024 appeared first on Panda Security Mediacenter.

 The post How to Wipe a Hard Drive: Windows + Mac appeared first on Panda Security Mediacenter.

-How to Get Rid of a Computer Virus [Mac and PC] https://www.pandasecurity.com/en/mediacenter/how-to-get-rid-of-a-virus/ https://www.pandasecurity.com/en/mediacenter/how-to-get-rid-of-a-virus/#comments Mon, 08 Jul 2024 10:13:46 +0000 https://www.pandasecurity.com/en/mediacenter/?p=21242
+]]>The post How to Get Rid of a Computer Virus [Mac and PC] appeared first on Panda Security Mediacenter.

-To get rid of a computer virus:
+]]>To get rid of a computer virus:

 Disconnect from the internet